cloud-ark/kubeplus/docs/Code-snippets-for-Kubernetes-v1.22-migration.md

   }
 ```

 Q2.
-How create AdmissionReview response in your mutating webhook?
+How to create AdmissionReview response in your mutating webhook?

 A. The main thing to note here is that the AdmissionReview response object requires following three fields set - Kind (AdmissionReview), APIVersion (``admission.k8s.io/v1``), Response.UID.